superduper-io/superduper/docs/content/intro.md

 brand new functionality which you will build by combining best-in-class open-source AI projects.

-### What is superduper?
+### What is Superduper?

 :::tip
-superduper is **a virtual AI-datalayer** where AI-models can interoperate directly and scalably on data in databases, datalakes, datawarehouses, with zero-additional overhead compared to local computation on in-memory data.
+Superduper is **a virtual AI-datalayer** where AI-models can interoperate directly and scalably on data in databases, datalakes, datawarehouses, with zero-additional overhead compared to local computation on in-memory data.

-**superduper is open-sourced in Python under the Apache 2.0 license**
+**Superduper is open-sourced in Python under the Apache 2.0 license**
 :::

-With superduper, developers may:
+With Superduper, developers may:

   - connect an AI development environment directly to data
   - connect an AI production environment directly to data
   - create their own flexible platform connecting your AI and data for all AI stakeholders to collaborate on

-### superduper can handle classical AI/ machine learning paradigms...
+### Superduper can handle classical AI/ machine learning paradigms...

 - classification
 - regression